LS4GAN/uvcgan4slats/README.md

 ```
 We recommend the following approach when adapting UVCGAN to you needs.
 Start
 with one of the provided example scripts.
 Make minimal modifications to make it
 work for your problem.
-Once it is working -- further customize the model
+Once it is working, further customize the model
 configuration to achieve the best results.

 ## 0. Dataset